Product Strategy in Rocket League

 What are the top attributes of the situation that are suited for you?
 These could be changing market conditions, a unique insight, distribution channels, partner relationships

-1. Teamwork - Many opponents are randomly matched together.
-Most of the time, they are not communicating via voice chat and are limited to a small number of quick chat options.
+- Teamwork - Many opponents are randomly matched together.
+They often do not communicate via voice chat and are limited to a few quick chat options.
 A player can quickly send "I got it!" to their teammate.
 In comparison, My brother and I are always on a Facetime call while playing.
-This realtime communication gives us an advantage in this realtime game.
-We can tell our partner where to move, when we are planning to challenge for the ball, and in which section of the field we are currently in.
+This real-time communication gives us an advantage in this real-time game.
+We can tell each other where to move when we are planning to challenge for the ball and in which section of the field we are currently in.
 This communication has helped us often.

-2. Patience - We are older than our opponents (almost always).
-While this is a disadvantage for the quick reflex controller inputs, it is an advantage in remaining calm, not being overly aggressive, and letting the game come to us.
-As one opponent put it after we scored: "don't worry, I think they are adults."
+- Patience - We are older than our opponents (almost always).
+While this is a disadvantage for the quick reflex controller inputs, it is advantageous in remaining calm, not being overly aggressive, and letting the game come to us.
+As one opponent put it after we scored: "Don't worry, I think they are adults."

 Diagnosis Statement